Introduction

 let emptyIntTree = Leaf {X=Int}

-To enforce type parameters to become anonymous, the type
+To enforce type parameters to become anonymous, the type keyword can be

 used at the place of binding.